Frequently Asked Questions

 I will be using the Halsey computer lab after midnight.
 Where can I park?

 Commuter students who have a valid parking permit and are working in the Halsey computer lab after midnight may park in Lot 17 (located on Scott Street) by calling Parking Services and leaving your name, license plate number, vehicle make and color, as well as the date and time.
+Persons who do not have a parking permit may call with their name, license plate number, vehicle make and color, as well as the date and time and then buy a one-day permit from our office within 24 hours of calling.
 This is only valid for as long as you are working in the computer lab.

 Are there any Resident Parking Permits left for the current academic year?

 Please see the Permits section of our website to see how permits are issued, or contact the Parking Services office at (920) 424-4455 or email@example.com to find out if we still have permits available.

 How is it decided who will receive a Premium or Regular Resident Permit and who will receive a Remote Lot Resident Permit?